trongtb88/locationsvc/README.md

 # locationsvc
-Location Service In Golang Using Google Places API
+Location Service In Golang Using Google Places API To Find Near By Locations

 ## How to run this service at docker local
 1. Run DOCKER DEAMON at your machine successfully